chalzstrassen/Capstone-Project/README.md

 App Academy.
 Once user authentication is running, I will build a Library page for the user and complete basic resources the app will need.
 I will style the Library page so that the page will have section containers that Backbone views will populate.
 I will not implement sales at this point.
-Users can create books, add books created by other users, and organize books into collections.
 [Details][phase-one]

 ### Phase 2: Viewing Collections and Books (~1 day)
 I will add API routes to serve collections and books as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create collections, publish books and see their own library populated with data about their collections and books.
+By the end of this phase, users will be able to create collections, add books to their collections and see their own library populated with data about their collections and books.
+Users can now create books, add books created by other users, and organize books into collections.

 [Details][phase-two]